Chapter 7 — The Costliest Mistakes Veterans Make

 During these reviews, we:

-• Evaluate changes in extra benefits that might benefit you
+- Evaluate changes in additional benefits that might benefit you

 This ongoing relationship separates veteran specialists from advisors who often move on to the next sale.
 We’re invested in your long-term success, not just a one-time enrollment.
 Annual optimization isn’t just about saving money – it’s about ensuring your coverage evolves with your needs.